 Whatever the case may be, the disappearance of the Lights of Winter has created a void in Epcot’s Christmas lineup.
 We recently highlighted what Epcot does offer for the holidays, and it’s a pretty good list, but it’s missing that big, “breathtaking” draw.
 Something that is awe-inspiring, and leaves a real impression on guests.
 Sort of like a holiday “wienie.”
 In my opinion, every Disney theme park that I think does the Christmas season well does this.

 Magic Kingdom has the Cinderella Castle Dream Lights.
-Disney’s Hollywood Studios has the Osborne Lights.
+Disney’s Hollywood Studios has Sunset Seasons Greetings.
 Disneyland has Sleeping Beauty’s Winter Castle and ‘it’s a small world’ holiday.
-Disneyland Paris has Disney Dreams of Christmas!
 Tokyo DisneySea has Colors of Christmas.
-Finally, this year, Disney California Adventure has World of Color – Winter Dreams.
-Having seen Disney California Adventure with and without Winter Dreams, I can say that it made all the difference in my impression of that park in terms of holiday allure.
+Disney California Adventure has World of Color – Winter Dreams.
 Arguably, Epcot does have this draw in Candlelight Processional, and while I enjoy Candlelight, it doesn’t fit the bill for me.
 It’s a great show if you have a meal package, but it’s not breathtaking.

 In a perfect world where Epcot’s Future World actually is on the bleeding edge and utilizes emerging technologies in innovative ways, the Lights of Winter would be obsolete, and would be replaced by something that solves the eyesore problem and also showcases what the future of light displays might be for the rest of us.
 It could be a more passive display in terms of infrastructure, or even on the water.
 It could be something incredible–truly worthy of Future World.

-I’m still optimistic that Disney will add a new Christmas light display to Epcot at some point, even if not in the same form as the Lights of Winter or in the same location.
-I’m not so optimistic that it will happen anytime soon, but I still think it’ll happen someday.
-Epcot needs it.
+I’m still optimistic that Walt Disney World will add a new Christmas light display to Epcot at some point, even if not in the same form as the Lights of Winter or in the same location.
+I’m not so optimistic that it will happen, but I still think it needs to.
+Especially in the next several years while the front of the park is a veritable construction zone, Epcot needs something during the holiday season to enhance the park, make it more inviting, and–most importantly–give guests a reason to visit.
+Lights of Winter 2.0 is the perfect solution.

 What do you think of Lights of Winter?
 Any special memories to share of them?
 Did you ever see the display in person?
 Do you agree that it was Epcot’s big “wow” Christmas thing?
 Do you think it was nothing special?
 Hearing from you is half the fun, so please share your thoughts in the comments!